ipsusu/ipsuShade/README.md

 ### Brief ReShade install guide for FFXIV.

 1. Click <a href='http://static.reshade.me/#download' target='_blank'>here</a> to download the latest version of ReShade, specifically the `with full add-on support` version.
-    - This is version which allows use of add-ons and an unlocked depth buffer for Depth of Field effects and nice things to do with lighting and shadows.
+    - This is the version which allows use of add-ons and an unlocked depth buffer for Depth of Field effects and improved lighting and shadows.

 2. Select `FINAL FANTASY XIV (ffxiv_dx11.exe)` in the game/application list.
     - Ensure it's `ffxiv_dx11.exe` and not `ffxiv.exe` or `ffxivboot.exe`.